-If a link is marked by administrative policy as MRT-Ineligible, then a router MUST flood that link in either the MRT-Ineligible TLV or OSPFv3 MRT-Ineligible TLV in the Router Information LSA.
+If a link is marked by administrative policy as MRT-Ineligible, then a router MUST flood the OSPFv2 Extended Link TLV (or OSPFv3 Router-Link TLV) for that link, including the MRT-Ineligible Link sub-TLV.
+The OSPVv2 Extended Link TLV and OSPFv3 Router-Link TLV have area wide scope.

 6.1.
-MRT-Ineligible Links TLV for OSPFv2
+MRT-Ineligible Link sub-TLV